Matthew 27:53

 Matthew 27:53 is the fifty-third verse of the twenty-seventh chapter of the Gospel of Matthew in the New Testament.
 This verse describes some of the events that occurred upon the death of Jesus.
 The previous verse mentioned that tombs broke open and the saints inside were resurrected.
-In this verse the saints descend upon the Holy City.
+In this verse, the saints descend upon the Holy City.

 Content

-The original Koine Greek, according to Westcott and Hort, reads:
+The verse in Koine Greek, according to NA28, reads: